-HCSO: Wanted suspect shoots woman in front of her daughter, grandchildren after dispute turns violent
+HCSO: Wanted suspect fatally shoots woman in front of her daughter, grandchildren after dispute turns violent

 A few minutes after midnight — while officers were filing aggravated assault charges against Johnson — constable deputies were called to the La Esencia Apartments in north Houston where the suspect had allegedly fired multiple shots at the grandmother and her family as they drove off.

 The daughter and grandchildren were unharmed.
-Meanwhile, the grandmother was taken to Houston Northwest Hospital.
+Meanwhile, the grandmother was taken to Houston Northwest Hospital where she later died.

 The relationship between the suspect and the victim’s family has not been released.